Photo by Jan Tinneberg on Unsplash

 Kazuki

-Justin Jackson over 1 year ago
+Justin Jackson about 2 years ago

 "In recommendation media, the best content for each consumer wins."